Evaluate your provisioned capacity for right-sized provisioning - Amazon DynamoDB

 Amazon Web Services Management Console

-1. Log into the Amazon Web Services Management Console and navigate to the CloudWatch service page at Getting Started with the Amazon Web Services Management Console.
-Select the appropriate Amazon region if necessary.
+1. Log into the Amazon Web Services Management Console and navigate to the CloudWatch service page.
+Select an appropriate Amazon Web Services Region if necessary.

 2. Locate the Metrics section on the left navigation bar and select All metrics.

 3. This will open a dashboard with two panels.
-The top panel will show you the grapic, and the bottom panel will have the metrics you want to graph.
-Select the DynamoDB panel.
+The top panel will show you the graphic, and the bottom panel will show the metrics you want to graph.
+Choose DynamoDB.

-4. Select the Table Metrics category from the sub panels.
+4. Choose Table Metrics.
 This will show you the tables in your current Region.

-5. Identify your table name by scrolling down the menu and selecting the write operation metrics: ConsumedWriteCapacityUnits and ProvisionedWriteCapacityUnits
+5. Use the Search box to search for your table name and choose the write operation metrics: ConsumedWriteCapacityUnits and ProvisionedWriteCapacityUnits

 Note